Fracture Rehabilitation, Physical Therapy

 When to Start PT After a Fracture

-Your doctor prescribes orders for your physical therapy that aligns with your NYC physical therapist’s personalized schedule for your rehabilitation.
+Your doctor prescribes orders for your physical therapy that aligns with your Brooklyn physical therapist’s personalized schedule for your rehabilitation.

 PT should begin very soon after a fracture for the best outcomes.
 Modest movements are recommended in the early stages of your rehab.
 For example, just sitting upright can be a good early exercise to help your hip heal.

 You may begin with the assistance of physical therapy devices such as standing bars, walkers and crutches following a broken leg or hip.
 As you get more comfortable and the healing process progresses, you move to more rigorous movements.
 Additionally, your physical therapist gives you a number of simple exercises to do at home without any equipment to maintain and boost your recovery.

 Wait for your physical therapist to suggest an increase in the number of repetitions you do for each exercise.
 This assures that you prevent any further damage to your bones.
 The progression of your physical therapy treatment after a fracture follows logical, practical steps.
 You may move from a walker to a simple cane to steady you as you regain mobility.
 If you’re a runner recuperating from a broken hip, you may move on to fast walking or riding a stationary bike before it’s considered safe to add speed to your routine.